lazamar/haskell-docs-cli/README.md

 # haskell-docs-cli

-This package allows you to search [Hoogle](https://hoogle.haskell.org/) and to navigate [Hackage](https://hackage.haskell.org/) documentation from the command line.
+This package allows you to perform [Hoogle](https://hoogle.haskell.org/) searches and to navigate [Hackage](https://hackage.haskell.org/) documentation from the command line.